Caples River (II+ & portages) or (IV+)

 Base of Mid Caples Gorge to Greenstone swing-bridge (II)

-From the base of the gorge down the paddling is classic open valley, almost braided river until it narrows and turns right a few hundred metres before the Greenstone swing-bridge.
+From the base of the gorge down the paddling is classic open valley, almost braided river.
+Storm systems in Dec19 and Feb20 however changed the flow at one point, which now runs through the paddocks on the true right river channel.
+Further down the river narrows and turns right a few hundred metres before the Greenstone swing-bridge.
 This section is 7km, class II with some small play waves and Eddies.

 Greenstone swing bridge to carpark / Lake Wakatipu (II+)

-Between the GG Bridge and the take out, 2km, there are 5 rapids of varying difficulty depending on flow levels.
+Between the Greenstone Bridge and the take out, 2km, there are 5 rapids of varying difficulty depending on flow levels but nothing above grade II in anything but high+ flows.
 They can all be easily portaged in normal flows.
 The first just after the swing bridge is the easiest with some boulders to negotiate.
 The Greenstone confluence on river right then adds considerably more volume to the river.
-Just after this the second rapid runs directly into a large pool against a head wall and the river turns left.
-The third rapid has a tightening of the river again and runs along the left bank and into a headwall at its base where it generates a wave which flows directly into the last gorge.
+Just after this the second rapid runs directly into a large pool against a head wall and the river turns sharp left.
+The third and longest rapid has a tightening of the river and tracks along a sidewall at its base where it generates a wave which flows directly into the last gorge.
 This gorge however is easy with flat water and deep pools in normal flows.
-The fourth rapid is an easy wave train between boulders which leads to the final rapid where the river again travels along the left bank and creates another wave impacting a headwall and pushing with constraint to the right.
+The fourth rapid is an easy wave train between boulders which leads to the final and 5th rapid where the river again travels along the left bank and creates a buffer wave impacting a headwall and pushing with constraint to the right.
 This last buffer wave is a great spot for eddy edging practice.
 (All these rapids can be easily portaged in normal flows).
 From here follow the river to the stock bridge and break out river left for the carpark OR continue to Lake Wakatipu and paddle across the lake via Pigeon Island to the GY road.

 Gauge